 Quora founder Charlie Cheever takes it a step further: “The only thing that works consistently well is to source through the personal networks of people that already work with you.”

 Great software engineers want to work on great products for great companies on great teams.
 They want to learn, earn and gain respect from the community.
-Getting to grips with what engineers and developers want means recruiters or hiring managers can start a conversation on the right tone.
-Knowing what someone wants makes it a lot easier to tailor the job offering.
+Getting to grips with what engineers and developers want means recruiters or hiring managers can start a conversation in the right tone.
+Knowing what someone wants makes it a lot easier to tailor the job offer.

 Remember, it’s not just about having candidates referred to hiring managers, it’s about being referred to candidates.
 Reputation is vital.
 Some ways to build a solid reputation, Cheever advises, is to: